 - Once the device is off, press the Power button again to turn it back on.

-There are a few reasons your Fire tablet might not charge.
+There are a few reasons your Amazon Fire tablet is not charging.
 Before you read on, make sure that:

 - You're using the power adapter and cable that came with your tablet.